jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (2) If a person is convicted of an offence against subsection (1),— (a) the maximum penalty is imprisonment for a term not exceeding 3 months or a fine not exceeding $4,500; and (b) the court must order the person to be disqualified from holding or obtaining a driver licence for 6 months or more.
+(2A) If an offence against subsection (1) is a concurrent offence in relation to a qualifying offence for an alcohol interlock sentence, then the mandatory disqualification in subsection (2)﻿(b) does not apply and section 65AH(3)﻿(b) applies.
-(3) The imposition of a mandatory disqualification under this section is subject to section 81.
+(3) The imposition of a mandatory disqualification under this section is subject to section 81 (which allows a court not to order disqualification for special reasons relating to the offence).

 ### 36 Contravention of section 7 or section 22 involving injury
 (1) A person commits an offence if the person—